paulscherrerinstitute/wica-http/DEVELOPER.md

-# Overview
+# Wica-HTTP Developer Notes

-This page is a random collection of notes on various technical topics that influenced the design of the project.
+This page is a random collection of notes intended to assist software developers.

+## How to Make a New Software Release

+1. Use your favourite editor to set the version string in the 'pom.xml' file to the required release number.
+The release names for this project follow the [semantic versioning](https://semver.org/) naming convention proposed on the GitHub site.

+   Examples: 1.0.0, 1.1.0, 1.2.3-rc1, 1.2.3-rc2, 7.1.5-rc19

+1. Update the [CHANGELOG](CHANGELOG.md) file to describe the new release.

+1. Commit locally (- **but don't yet push** -) the latest changes.
+    ```
+    git commit -m "my latest changes" .
+    ```

+1. Use the mvn 'release' target to create a tag and to push it to the GitHub Server.
+    ```
+    mvn run release
+    ```
+1. Verify that the Travis automatic build worked and/or that the expected artifiacts are available on GitHub and on Docker Hub sites.

-# Notes on EPICS CA Testing
+## Notes on EPICS CA Testing

 Wica2 leverages off PSI's in-house commissioned Java Channel Access (ca) library.
 This is publicly available via Github at [this](https://github.com/channelaccess/ca_matlab) location.